More than 80 million people in the United States have taken up bicycling for fun, exercise, and transportation.

 Common Bicycle Injuries

 Bruises and minor cuts are usually the leading types of injuries involving bicycles, followed by fractures, muscle strains, and sprains.
 However, serious injuries, including death, do occur.
-Some of the most common cycling injuries that orthopaedic surgeons treat include broken collar bones and wrists.
+According to the NSC, there were nearly 1,260 preventable bicycle-related deaths in 2020.

 Tips for Preventing Injuries